ricardoapl/w10-facemessenger-autopsy/README.md

 - [ ] Distinguish between successful and lost calls
 - [ ] Allow persistence of multimedia content through module options
-- [ ] Handle multiple (consecutive) runs of the module in the same case

 ## Contributing